Jecassie/DANCEProject/README.md

 ## About this project

 Type 1 diabetes mellitus (T1DM) is a type of autoimmune disease characterized by increased blood glucose level due to the inability of producing insulin.
 Patients need regular insulin injections and usually monitor their blood glucose level continuously.
 Glucose intake significantly affects the blood glucose level related to the daily dietary intake.
 This cross-sectional study compared dietary intake between T1DM patients participating in the DANCE study at Center for Diabetes in Stockholm and the general Swedish population.
 A validated FFQ was filled by 65 participants to investigate the food habits.
-The mean intake of different food groups was compared with the Swedish national dietary report, Riksmaten Vuxna.
+The mean intake of different food groups was compared with the Swedish national dietary report, Riksmaten-vuxna 2010-11.
 This comparison gave an overview of the diabetic dietary pattern.
 Study participants chose less refined carbohydrates, fruits, red meat, and more vegetables, poultry, and fish in comparison to the Swedish general population.
 We also evaluated the quality of carbohydrate intake and its relationship to glycemic variations.
-There is a positive correlation between sugar, wholegrain, energy intake and HbA1c, time in range, standard deviation of mean sensor glucose.
+There is a positive correlation between HbA1c and sugar intake, and time in range and energy intake.
+There is a negative correlation between time in range and sugar and wholegrain intake, standard deviation of mean sensor glucose and energy intake.

 ## My research aim